broadinstitute/warp/website/docs/Pipelines/Ultima_Genomics_Whole_Genome_Germline_Pipeline/README.md

 ### Background: Ultima Genomics sequencing

-Ultima Genomics sequencing is a novel technology that produces single-read, flow-based data.
+Ultima Genomics sequencing is a novel technology that produces single-read, flow-based data ([Almogy et al., 2022](https://www.biorxiv.org/content/10.1101/2022.05.29.493900v1)).
 The sequencing platform works by flowing one nucleotide at a time in order, iteratively.
-This is in contrast to technologies like Illumina that do all four nucleotides at once.
+This is in contrast to traditional technologies that do all four nucleotides at once.
 This iterative approach ensures that only one dNTP is responsible for the signal and it does not require the blocking of dNTPs.

 ### What does the workflow do?